idcrook/circuitpython-on-particle/README.md

 By burning the Adafruit nRF52 Bootloader on the Particle, you are overwriting the Particle mesh firmware already on your board.

-Here are the steps, including installing CircuitPython itself: [Installing CircuitPython on the nrf52840-based Particle Argon ](installing-circuitpython-particle-argon.md)
+Here are the steps, including installing CircuitPython itself: [Installing CircuitPython on nRF52840-based Particle ](installing-circuitpython-particle-jlink.md)

 Build CircuitPython from Source
 -------------------------------